Test Code ALDG2 Autoimmune Liver Disease Panel, Serum

 Antinuclear Antibodies:

 Antibodies to nuclear antigens in a human epithelial type 2 (HEp-2) cell line by an indirect immunofluorescent technique.
 Commercial slides prepared from HEp-2 cells are used as a substrate.
-IgG antibodies in serum specimens are detected after incubation of serum with the commercial slides by the addition of a fluorescein isothiocyanate (FITC)-labeled antihuman-IgG reagent.
+IgG antibodies in serum specimens are detected after incubation of serum with the commercial slides by the addition of a fluorescein isothiocyanate-labeled antihuman-IgG reagent.
 All patient specimens are initially screened at 1:80.(Package insert: NOVA Lite DAPI ANA.
 Inova Diagnostics; 06/2018)

 Smooth Muscle Antibody:

 The patient's serum in 1:20 and 1:40 dilutions is added to fresh tissue from mouse stomach/kidney and incubated; fluorescein-conjugated antiglobulin is then added.
 The slides are read with a fluorescence microscope.(Package insert: Kallestad Mouse Stomach/Kidney.
-Bio-Rad Laboratories, Inc; 06/2015)
+Bio-Rad Laboratories, Inc; 06/2022)

 Day(s) Performed